Budgeting & Forecasting

 Top-down forecasting helps predict sales and revenues in big and complex industries.
 It’s often complemented by bottom-up forecasting, which is the process in reverse, to further ensure accuracy.

-How to calculate
+How to calculate this model

 Creating the forecast allows you to project future sales or revenue for each component by looking at growth rates, market trends, and relevant historical data.
 Combine those totals for the overall top-down financial forecast.

-Regression models
+3. Regression models

-Want some statistical analysis that works out forecasts based on variable changes?
-Then regression models are the way forward.
 One popular method is the multiple linear regression model, which looks at the impact of several independent variables on a dependent variable.

-Time series models
+4. Time series models

 Any guesses on what these models are based on?
-That’s right - time.
+That’s right: time.
 Or more specifically, data points collected over time.
 Some examples could include GDP, historical sales revenue, or returns on an asset.

-It’s like when a tree specialist looks at how many rings a tree has to determine its history and whether weather factors impacted its growth up to that point.
+It’s like when a tree specialist looks at how many rings a tree has to determine its history and whether weather factors affect its growth up to that point.
 Time series models look over time to spot trends and patterns to predict future growth.

 Using specialist FP&A software, the company can look at the dependencies, trends, and patterns that arise.
 If everything checks out, it’s possible to estimate future monthly sales from the model.

-Scenario-based models
+5. Scenario-based models

 Need a valuation for an upcoming funding round?
 Then you need a financial model to determine this.
 One example is the discounted cash flow (DCF) model, which uses the current cash flow to estimate a business's value.